 End of Year SMARTR Outcome #1: Math

-By the end of the 2017 – 2018 school year, 80% of students will achieve 3s (meeting grade level expectations in accuracy and strategy communication) or higher on a computation and estimation math common assessment.
+By May 27, 2019 of the 2018 – 2019 school year, 80% of students will achieve 3s (meeting grade level expectations in accuracy and strategy communication) or higher on a computation and estimation math common assessment.

-Students who achieved 4s (consistent control of grade-level expectations in accuracy and strategy communication) at the baseline assessment point and then took will be given the following grade-level’s assessment at mid-year will be expected to increase their overall raw score by the end of the year.
+Students who achieved 4s (consistent control of grade-level expectations in accuracy and strategy communication) at the baseline assessment point and then took the following grade-level’s assessment at mid-year will be expected to increase their overall raw score by the end of the year.

 - Support student conceptual knowledge through consistently implementing cooperative learning in Math Workshop in grades K-6.

 - Consistent use of math common assessments, designed to elicit student problem solving, across units throughout the year in CLTs to drive instruction.